Be Spoon Savvy, Judge spoons by weight and shape, not glitz or glam

 For this reason, what a spoon looks like in the package hanging on the shelf isn’t nearly as important as how it behaves when you drop it in the water on a slack line—and these traits are determined largely by shape and material, not glitz.

-One way to judge a lure’s metal is how heavy it feels for its size, which helps determine the amount of time it takes for the spoon to settle on the drop, as well as what it feels like to your fingers when the spoon thunks against bottom or the end of your line.
-Shape is likewise critical to a spoon’s flutters and fall rate.
-Short, wide spoons fall more slowly and yield different action, flash and vibration than slender designs.
+One way to judge a lure’s metal is how heavy it feels for its size, which helps determine the amount of time it takes for the spoon to settle on the drop, as well as what it feels like to your fingers when the spoon thunks against the bottom or the end of your line.
+The shape is likewise critical to a spoon’s flutters and fall rate.
+Short, wide spoons fall more slowly and yield different action, flash, and vibration than slender designs.
 Rattles enhance a spoon’s sonic output and can help call fish from afar, but such add-ons are often reserved for heavy, fast-falling designs.

 Spoon selection is often a matter of tendering such tradeoffs, but for 2016, Northland Fishing Tackle has introduced the Buck-Shot Flutter Spoon, which features a fish-attracting rattle chamber with a flashy, strike-triggering flutter.
 In so doing, the company combines the deadliest of jigging spoon qualities into one fish-catching package.